mdancho84/mdancho84.github.io/_posts/2024-05-19-ai-course-launch.md

 Hey guys, I have a special announcement.
 I'm gearing up for the [launch of my new course: Generative AI for Data Scientists](https://learn.business-science.io/python-generative-ai-apps?el=website)!
 In just **11 days**, my new course will be live.
 Here's everything you need to know.

+# Table of Contents

+* **Course Launch Event** Our insane launch event where we share tons of research and open up the course

+* **4-Minute Video: Building an AI Business Intelligence Copilot:** Get a sneak peek at one of the course projects

+* **Why learn Generative AI if you're a Data Professional?** This is what I've discovered about AI.

+* **Next Steps** How to attend the live event for free.

 # Special Announcement: Generative AI Course Launch on May 30th